shlomif/shift_divmod/README.rst

 -----------------

-The code utilises the fact that `bitwise operations <https://en.wikipedia.org/wiki/Bitwise_operation>`_ are fast, and the magic happens in this code:
+The code utilises the fact that `bitwise operations <https://en.wikipedia.org/wiki/Bitwise_operation>`_ are fast, and the magic happens in this code (with some comments added for clarity):

 ::

+    # Precalculating the object's field so that:
+    # self.shift : a non-negative integer signifying the bit shift
+    # self.base  : a non-negative integer which is shifted to
+    # form the modulu
+    # self.n = self.base << self.shift
+    # self.mask = ((1 << self.shift) - 1)
     def divmod(self, inp):
         """calculate divmod(inp, self.n)"""
         if inp < self.n: